vihari/blog/_drafts/transfer-learning.md

 Dropout on layers: 6/7 improves perf. by 0-2%.
 This method beats two-layer convolution network trained on only the task-specific training data by 20%.

+### Domain Adaptation ###

+This entire work is a kind of domain adapatation.
+This section explores domain apaptability of featutures extracted from Conv. layers.
+In this task, the features are compared over their perf. on multi-class accuracy on ffice dataset collected from Amamzon, webcam and camera snapshots.
+The ConvNet features beat SURF features by a large margin which means that this hand-engineered feature do not represent all the knowledge required to classify as well as convNet layers.
+The fact that logistic regression over source, target or combined data did not perform well and Daume III (next section) and SVM did well means that there are several features that are specific to a certain domain and feature reweightinghelps to increase the performance from **75.30** for best performing log. regr. model to Daume III.

+The table below is an interesting read.
+Observe that the in the case of Dslr$$\rightarrow$$webcam, the performance of log. regression model when trained on source data is better than when trained on target data.
+This indicates that the domains are not very different which is understandable since they only differ in resolution.
+Due to this, Daume III did not do any better than logistic regression on source and target data combined.

+ ![Domain Adaptation with AlexNet features][decaf-domain-adapt]

+## [How transferable are features in deep neural networks?][transfer-bengio-14] ##

+Unlike other papers that measure transfer of features from ImageNet to various image-processing task, this work takes a different approach.
+Transfer learning is tested on mutually exludive splits of ImageNet data containing 1000 classes.
+The 1000 class collection is either split randomly that is both the splits still contain 1000 classes but the examples in each class will be shared equally between them.

+In a different experiment, the data is split to form two sets that are very different from other.
+The 1000 classes are split into almost equal sets based on if it is man-made or natural, we will refer to this split as non-random split.

+The effect of coadaptation when using features from different layers is isolated, thet is when we are using features from say a 4th or 5th layer in a seven layer netweork then, the activations of this layer might have co-adapted with the next layer.

 ## [Frustratingly Easy Domain Adaptation][easyadapt] ##

 This is a 2007 paper that propses a simple pre-processing trick for easy adaptation.